U.S. retail market data for the plant-based industry

 Key insights

-- Companies are testing out new bases.
-Similar to the plant-based milk category, plant-based ice cream and frozen novelty has seen diversification of ingredient bases—like oat—in recent years.
+- Companies tested new bases.
+Similar to the plant-based milk category, plant-based ice cream and frozen novelty saw diversification of ingredient bases—like oat—in recent years.

 Yogurt